Japanese Gardens in Autumn

 • For the night, we check into Hotel Forza Kanazawa for two nights.
 Dinner this evening will be at a restaurant of your choice, either in the hotel or elsewhere in Kanazawa (not included).

-• This afternoon, we visit Nomura House and Garden to get a glimpse into the life of a wealthy samurai family in the Edo Period.
+• We also visit Nomura House and Garden to get a glimpse into the life of a wealthy samurai family in the Edo Period.
 The beautifully crafted dwelling, which housed eleven generations, includes sliding doors with paintings by 17th-century artist Senkei Sasaki, a coffered ceiling made from Japanese cypress, and samurai armor and weapons.
 Despite its modest size, the surrounding garden is lush, featuring a meandering stream with a waterfall that adds a gentle soundtrack to the tranquil space.
 We’ll take in the view from the veranda and then follow the narrow paths that wind through the garden, over stepping stones and a granite bridge, past ancient lanterns, rare stone formations, and a 400-year-old bayberry tree.
 At the end of the exploration, a rest in the upstairs tea room will give us a unique overview of the garden, best enjoyed with a cup of traditional matcha tea.

-• For the rest of the afternoon, we explore scenic Higashi Chaya.
+• For the rest of the afternoon, we explore the scenic Higashi Chaya.
 Situated adjacent to the Asano River, the district was established in 1820 as a sanctuary where geiko—local geishas—entertained wealthy nobility and merchants with music, dance, and games.
 This area reveals well-preserved traditional wooden structures with intricate lattice-work windows.
 Today, the delicate strum of the shamisen (a guitar) and the rhythmic beat of drums can still be heard from the teahouses in the evenings, confirming the enduring presence of geisha entertainment.
 While most teahouses maintain exclusivity, only accessible through referral, a few are open to the curious visitor during the day.
 Alongside these, many of the original buildings have been transformed into charming cafes, restaurants, sweet shops, and craft shops.
 Don't miss the opportunity to stop by a gold leaf gallery, a nod to Kanazawa's industry that produces 99% of Japan's gold leaf, or to enjoy a tranquil moment with a cup of tea and wagashi, traditional Japanese sweets, in one of the welcoming establishments.

 • We return to Hotel Forza Kanazawa for our last night in Kanazawa.
 Dinner this evening will be at a restaurant of your choice, either in the hotel or elsewhere in the city (not included).

-Day 6 -- KANAZAWA to OKAYAMA
+Day 6, Wednesday, November 12 – KANAZAWA to OKAYAMA

 • We take the Limited Express train to Kyoto station this morning and transfer to the Bullet Train for Okayama.